Sino-Japanese vocabulary: Sino-Japanese and on'yomi

-By the same token, that a word is the kun'yomi of a kanji is not a guarantee that the word is native to Japanese.
+That a word is the kun'yomi of a kanji is not a guarantee that the word is native to Japanese.
 There are a few Japanese words that, although they appear to have originated in borrowings from Chinese, have such a long history in the Japanese language that they are regarded as native and are thus treated as kun'yomi, e.g., 馬 uma "horse" and 梅 ume.
 These words are not regarded as belonging to the Sino-Japanese vocabulary.